Patricia Highsmith – Carol: In The Reading Room of Manchester Central Library

 I asked them if they would like to be read to now?
 And the faces, some familiar some strange, glowed wide-eyed as they leant forward under the canopy into the soft oblong light.

-I got through four or five pages before stopping to explain why Carol by Patricia Highsmith is as much a part as the colour of my eyes.
+I got through four or five pages before stopping to explain why Carol by Patricia Highsmith is as much a part of me as the colour of my eyes.
 Hence the blog.

 I gave them the facts: